 Klancy de Nevers (Treasurer) edited,with Lucy Hart, Cohassett Beach Chronicles: World War II in the Pacific Northwest by Kathy Hogan, a book of Hogan’s columns from the wartime pages of the Grays Harbor Post. de Nevers’ poem “Curator” won first place in the City Weekly literary competition in September 2000.
 Her latest book is The Colonel and the Pacifist: Karl Bendetsen, Perry Saito and the Incarceration of Japanese Americans during World War II, published in 2004.

-Katharine English (Secretary) received her MFA in Creative Writing from Goddard College in 2009, where she served as non-fiction editor of the Pitkin Review.
+Katharine English (Vice President) received her MFA in Creative Writing from Goddard College in 2009, where she served as non-fiction editor of the Pitkin Review.
 Prior to that she earned a JD from Lewis and Clark Northwestern School of Law and was a lawyer and a judge in Oregon for twenty-one years.
 Her current completed, but not-yet-published book is Salvation: A Judge’s Memoir of a Mormon Childhood.
 She grew up in, and has now returned to, Salt Lake City, where she tutors and substitutes at Rowland Hall.

 David Kranes is a widely-produced and published playwright and fiction-writer.
 He founded the Sundance Playwrights’ Lab and has mentored many writers–both in and out of university settings.
 In another life, he consults in the gaming industry.